wenlz123/chromeextensions-jet-devtools/README.md

     visible: true
 }
 ```
+But knockout plugin does not support it.
 5. It's only for knockout.
 We need to tool that we can debug JET code.
+Especially for JET CCAs.

+## JET Sidebar

+In the JET sidebar of under Elements tab, you can find bindings, context and data detail for both observable and unwrap values.

 ## API